 over their small bones.

-Dharker is reminding the reader at the end of this poem that it is important to remember that water is a true blessing for these people and this community because they were deprived of it, and by concluding the poem with the word “small bones” he stresses the notion that they are not rid of all their problems as they seem to be lacking in proper nourishment as well.
-By ending in this manner he is bringing the reader’s attention to the fact that even if the community has received this one blessing of water, they are in need of many more.
+Dharker is reminding the reader at the end of this poem that it is important to remember that water is a true blessing for these people and this community because they were deprived of it, and by concluding the poem with the word “small bones,” she stresses the notion that they are not rid of all their problems as they seem to be lacking in proper nourishment as well.
+By ending in this manner she is bringing the reader’s attention to the fact that even if the community has received this one blessing of water, they are in need of many more.